Pneumonia and Asthma

-Asthma is a long-term respiratory disease characterized by inflammation and bronchospasm.
+Asthma is a chronic respiratory disease characterized by airway inflammation and bronchospasm.
 The lining of the airways becomes swollen and clogged with mucus and fluid.
-This leads to airway inflammation.
-Bronchospasm is when muscles around the airways tighten and contract to narrow the airways.
-This leaves patients with cough, wheezing, chest tightness and shortness of breath.
-For a comprehensive understanding of the condition, individuals can learn more about what is asthma and its impact on the airways.
+Bronchospasm occurs when muscles around the airways tighten and contract to narrow the airways.
+This results in symptoms such as cough, wheezing, chest tightness and shortness of breath.

 Bacterial Pneumonia

-Other types of bacteria that may cause bacterial pneumonia include:
+Other types of bacteria that may cause pneumonia include:

 • Haemophilus influenzae